Skip to content

 WhiteBrownBasmatiJasmine

 TextureSticky due to its starchy properties.
-Light & fluffy when cookedChewy texture as the husk is left on the grain.
+Light, fluffy white rice, when cookedChewy texture as the husk is left on the grain.
 Light & fluffy when cooked and not stickyGrains separate and do not stick when cookedSoft grains with floral aromas that soak up accompanying flavors

 FlavorsMildNuttyNutty & SpicyNutty & sweet with jasmine flavors